And well, let me take a cigar out of my court meeting.

 That's why they do the sample this way.

-So AP is telling us that on election day in November, half the turnouts could be Democrats.
+So AP is telling us that on Election Day in November, half the turnout is going to be Democrats.

-And 7% of the turnout is going to be independents.
+And 7% of the turnout is going to be Independents.

 Well, these are the stretches that they are going to in order to be able to report what they are reporting.

-Let's take a timeout.
+Let's take a time out.

 We'll come back.

-Romney sticking to his guns.
+Romney's sticking to his guns.

-He was on Cavuto yesterday on Fox, plus your phone calls continue to be mixed into the whole bag after this.
+Plus, your phone calls continue to be mixed into the whole bag after this.

 Okay, let's listen to Romney.

-Have you have you heard this, uh Snerdly?
+Have you heard this, Snerdley?

 Have you listened to Romney?